New Arts Apace and Extended Campus

 Designed by architects, Baerbel Mueller and Juergen Strohmayer, the space now comprises of 3 buildings with galleries, shops, meeting areas, a residency and studio space, library, visitors lounge and a mix of recreational areas.

-Nubuke Foundation announced the reopening of its bespoke arts space and extended campus at its existing premises in East Legon, Accra, following two years of reconstruction.
+Nubuke Foundation is announced the reopening of its bespoke arts space and extended campus at its existing premises in East Legon, Accra, following two years of reconstruction.
 This is a milestone in the development of arts and cultural infrastructure in Ghana and West Africa.

 Designed by architects, Baerbel Mueller and Juergen Strohmayer, the space now comprises of 3 buildings with galleries, shops, meeting areas, a residency and studio space, library, visitors lounge and a mix of recreational areas.
 The highlight of the reopened space is the new naturally lit and airy two-tiered gallery with over 500sqm indoor and outdoor exhibition space, which connects to the indoors through majestic doorways, windows and vitrines with sweeping views across the city, luscious plantations and environs.
 Visitors can expect varied experiences through an exciting programme of exhibitions, performances, film screenings, talks and private events.